Roseselsa Ceramics MK2

 A solid upgrade but maybe it’s time for an upgraded App

 The Rose Technics Ceramics X made a quiet but solid impression when I reviewed it last year, and the MK2 promises to be a refined follow-up.
-At $32.99 — a price that barely buys you a decent cable in some corners of the audiophile world — you now get LDAC support, active noise cancellation, Bluetooth 6.0, a 45-hour battery system, and some clever tricks with its tuning include dynamically adjusting to the Equal Loudness Curve.
+At $32.99 you now get LDAC support, active noise cancellation, Bluetooth 6.0, a 45-hour battery system, and some clever tricks with its tuning including dynamically adjusting to the Equal Loudness Curve.

 If you are interested in finding more information about this product, you can find it at the official product page.